mavi13/GCFiddle/README.md

    - Type conversion: Numbers in brackets are converted to strings: `[ 5 "3."
 14 ]` = `"53.14"`
    - Number formatting with suffix pattern: `3.14159:000.00:` => `"003.14"`
  - Operators +, -, *, / % ^ are used for for numerical addition, subtraction, multiplication, division, modulo and exponential operation.
+ (Note: Operator "%" is not supported by WolfLanguage, use mod() function, see below.)
    - Parenthesis "(", ")" can be used for grouping as usual
    - Type conversion: Strings are converted to numbers: `"5"+3.14` => `8.14`, `"5"+"3.14"` = `8.14`
  - Variable names start with a character and may contain digits: `a1=3.14`, use: `a1` = `3.14`